+We expect the application of the tariff review in October 2015 will incorporate a WACC of 8.09%, higher from the previous WACC of 7.5% used in the tariff review in October 2012.
+Although a slight credit positive compared to 2012, we expect a lower regulatory EBITDA for Bandeirante due to the transfer of productivity gains to consumers (Part B of the tariff formula), as determined by ANEEL.
 The part B of the tariff formula mainly consists of the operating costs (Reference Company), depreciation and the remuneration amount.
 Bandeirante has consistently posted higher levels of EBITDA in comparison with that envisaged in the regulator's tariff methodology, which suggests that Bandeirante has adequately managed its operating costs.
-We foresee that the company's normalized EBITDA will most likely keep exceeding the parameters determined by the regulator.
+We foresee that the company's normalized EBITDA will most likely keep exceeding the parameters determined by the regulator and, as a consequence, we expect the tariff review in October 2015 will set the company's regulatory EBITDA to be around BRL 370 million.